Samuel Earl Welch

 Welch belonged to a private law practice, Welch & Welch, from 1911 to 1926, and also served as mayor of Antlers during 1920-26, before serving as District Judge from 1927 to 1932.
 In 1932, he became an associate justice of the Oklahoma Supreme Court.
 An OU alumni magazine noted that Welch was of Chickasaw descent, and that he was the first enrolled member of any tribe to sit on the Oklahoma Supreme Court.

 Trial of Justices Welch and Corn

 On April 8, 1964, the New York Times reported that a Federal grand jury had indicted Justice Earl Welch and former Justice N. S. Corn, who had been charged with income tax evasion.
 The indictment said that Welch had evaded $13,364 in income taxes for 1957 through 1961, and Corn evaded $11,063 in 1957 through 1959.
 At the time of the trial, Welch was still an active Justice on the Oklahoma Supreme.
 Corn, then 80 years old, had taken semi-retirement status in 1959, drawing three-fourths of his normal salary and working only on special assignments.
 Corn pleaded nolo contendere at the trial, and was sentenced to 18 months in prison and a fine of $11,250.

+In October 1964, Welch was convicted of five counts of tax evasion.
+He was sentenced to three years in prison the following month.